“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 The mere thought of others laughing while you scream your head off in the next room is too embarrassing for most people to handle.

-- reciting silly sentences
+- reciting difficult sentences

 - or making exaggerated tongue and mouth movements